Aar-J/FutureEngineers_6Nuts3Bolts/README.md

 ## **Obstacle management**
 In this sections first we will first discuss how we solved the obstacle challenge and then move onto the  solution for the open round challenge as well as a general explanation of our software and logic flow.

-### How we achieved our target

-- We started with a simple logic consisting of an if else ladder to maneuver right around red and left around a green block and to take turn when it detected a line.
-This logic at the core kept the code simple and flexible
-- We mostly focused on our detection logic ensuring our robot would be able to detect the obstacles and make the correct decisions even at high speeds
-- We realised the key to solving the challenge lay primarily in repetitive testing and updating the code handling all the edge cases that came our way.

 ### Explanation